dakhamohammed/alx-higher_level_programming/0x03-python-data_structures/README.md

     - Python function that finds all multiples of 2 in a list.
       - Return a new list with True or False, depending on whether the integer at the same position in the original list is a multiple of 2

+12. **11-delete_at.py** & **11-main.py**
+    - Python function that deletes the item at a specific position in a list.
+      - If idx is negative or out of range, nothing change (returns the same list)